damonallison/notes/javascript.markdown

 Syntax from java, functions from scheme, prototype from self.

 JS is case sensitive.
 HTML is not.
-JS uses lowercase names (onclick) HTML van use anything (onClick)
+JS uses lowercase names (onclick) HTML can use anything (onClick)

 JS has regex literals.